kragen/derctuo/markdown/taking-screenshots.md

 As a PNG this is 15K, which is pretty good.
-It's still totally readable at `-quality 1`, where it's 6K, and the JPEG artifacts are not strikingly obvious at `-quality 10`, where it's 10K.
-But they don't really disappear until `-quality 50`, at which point the JPEG is 18K.
+It’s still totally readable at `-quality 1`, where it’s 6K, and the JPEG artifacts are not strikingly obvious at `-quality 10`, where it’s 10K.
+But they don’t really disappear until `-quality 50`, at which point the JPEG is 18K.

-The Mirage screenshot earlier looks pretty much the same in JPEG with `-quality 80` and PNG, but it's 9K in JPEG and 17K in PNG.
+The Mirage screenshot earlier looks pretty much the same in JPEG with `-quality 80` and PNG, but it’s 9K in JPEG and 17K in PNG.

-I think the conclusion is that I should use JPEG for JPEG things (and just accept Spectacle's reasonable default quality) and use PNG for text and line art.
-And occasionally I should run `pngcrush` on all my PNGs, which is an easy batch process and therefore doesn't need to be automated in the Elisp interaction above.
+I think the conclusion is that I should use JPEG for JPEG things (and just accept Spectacle’s reasonable default quality) and use PNG for text and line art.
+And occasionally I should run `pngcrush` on all my PNGs, which is an easy batch process and therefore doesn’t need to be automated in the Elisp interaction above.